Hello,

 Keywords

-Mathematical programming, applied optimisation, API development, artificial intelligence (AI), machine learning (ML), energy systems, data pipelines
+Mathematical programming, applied optimisation, API development, artificial intelligence (AI), machine learning (ML), energy systems, data pipelines, distributed energy resources (DER), virtual power plants (VPP)

 Software

 In 2021 I started a software company, Envector.
-The applications I've developed leverage the power of cloud computing platforms and artificial intelligence to derive insights into energy market operation.
+The applications I've developed use cloud computing and AI to derive insights into energy market operations.

 ...